 When we think of clutter, we usually visualize a packed or messy physical space.
-Rarely do we give much thought to the emotional clutter we hold onto on a daily basis.
-This undefined clutter actually blocks us from moving forward in what we want to do.
+Rarely do we give much thought to the emotional clutter we hold onto daily.
+This undefined clutter blocks us from moving forward in what we want to do.
 This clutter automatically says “NO” to life.

 For me, recognizing how I say “no” in my life, opened the door for more “yes” to enter.
-I’m not a major complainer, but definitely have my share of anxieties or false beliefs regarding who I am and what other people think of me.
-I don’t want to accumulate any more “no’s” in my life.
+I’m not a major complainer but have my share of anxieties or false beliefs regarding who I am and what other people think of me.
+I don’t want to accumulate anymore “no’s” in my life.
 I want to say “yes” to life.

 What are some of the ways we diminish our lives with our emotional clutter:

-**We block what we really want in our lives
+- We block what we want in our lives

-**React instead of respond to life’s challenges.
-Reacting leaves us powerless, whereas stopping long enough to think how you want to respond provides you with more advantage in your life
+- React instead of responding to life’s challenges.
+Reacting leaves us powerless, whereas stopping long enough to think about how you want to respond provides you with more advantage in your life

 What can we do?